TpainMcain/09-Professional-README-Generator/README.md

 ## Installation Instructions
   ### Node.js installation
   Verify node.js installed on your computer by entering node -v in the command line.
 If successful, the command prompt will return a version number.
-If not, try         reinstalling Node.js by following this link: https://nodejs.org/en/. <br>
+If not, try         reinstalling Node.js by following this link: https://nodejs.org/en/.
   ### Clone the code
   Click on the green code button and copy the link to this repository.
 Then open your code editor and open the terminal.
 In the terminal use `cd` to go to the root       directory you want this repository to be cloned to.
-Finally, in the terminal, type `git clone <file link>`. <br>
+Finally, in the terminal, type `git clone <file link>`.
   ### Inquirer
   Inquirer is an npm package instead of being built directly into node.js, you must type `npm init` into the command line to allow npm packages to be installed.
 Next,   go to the app.js file, and in the command line, type `npm install inquirer` to install Inquirer on your computer.
 For documentation on Inquirer or other npm           packages, follow this link: https://www.npmjs.com/.